nikita-chistyakov/Sentiment_Analysis_NLP/README.md

 Click Run, and open the output dataset again.

-Dataiku screenshot of a formula step in a Prepare recipe.
-Tip

 You can use the Analyze tool on the new length column to see its distribution from the Prepare recipe.
 You could also use the Charts tab in the output dataset to examine if there is a relationship between the length of a review and its polarity.